Carleton University: Scholarships and bursaries

-Beyond automatic entrance scholarships, the university also awards 25 Prestige Scholarships, which represent the highest institutional scholarships awarded by the university.
-Incoming students must submit a supplementary application, in addition to an admission average above 90% in order to qualify and demonstration of extracurricular involvement during their secondary school years to qualify.
-Prestige Scholarships vary in value from $20,000 to full tuition, and generally do not have additional qualification criteria beyond the supplementary application, with the exception of the Carleton Shad Valley Scholarship of Excellence, which requires recipients to have been alumni of the Shad Valley program.

-Additional scholarships, such as the Arthur Kroeger National Scholars Program, are awarded to students entering a specific program based on their academic merit upon entering their undergraduate programs.

-Reputation
+Rankings and reputation

 Carleton has been included in several Canadian and international college and university rankings.
 The 2022 international Academic Ranking of World Universities ranked the university in the 501–600 range.
 In the 2023 international QS World University Rankings, Carleton ranked in the 601–650 range, and 21st in Canada.
 According to the international 2023 listings for the Times Higher Education World University Rankings, Carleton ranks in the 601–800 range.
 In the 2022–23 U.S. News & World Report Best Global University Ranking, the university was ranked 526th in the world, and 20th in Canada.

-In terms of specific program rankings, Carleton has fared quite well in many of its flagship programs.
 In a 2009 worldwide survey of academics, which sought to determine the best professional Master's programs in International Affairs, Carleton's Norman Paterson School of International Affairs (NPSIA) was the only Canadian school to rank, and ranked 14th in the world.
 This was followed by a more recent domestic survey of International Relations academics, which, in 2015, recommended Carleton as the best choice for students seeking a career in policy.

 Maclean's is a Canadian magazine that publishes an annual ranking of Canadian universities, which is intended to measure a university's overall "undergraduate experience."
-In its 2023 edition, Carleton ranked fifth in the comprehensive category, tied with York University.
+In its 2025 edition, Carleton ranked fourth in the comprehensive category.

 In 2015, Maclean's began publishing program rankings for biology, business, computer science, education, engineering, mathematics, medicine, nursing, and psychology.
 As of 2019, Carleton is ranked 7th in Canada for engineering, 10th in computer science, 10th in mathematics and 14th in psychology.
-Notably, Carleton does not have ratings in nursing, medicine, or education programs, specifically; however, it does have a Health Sciences faculty, which includes a biomedicine program and a disability and chronic illness program, and does have, in its Arts faculty, a Childhood and Youth Studies program originally rooted in Early Childhood Education (ECE).
+Carleton does not offer nursing, medicine, or education programs, specifically; however, it does have a Health Sciences faculty, which includes a biomedicine program and a disability and chronic illness program, and does have, in its Arts faculty, a Childhood and Youth Studies program originally rooted in Early Childhood Education (ECE).

+85 Carleton researchers, past and present, were included on the 2024 Stanford-Elsevier list of the world’s most-cited scholars.
+This places these researchers in the world’s top 2% most-cited scholars.

+In 2024, Carleton was recognized as one of Canada’s Top 100 Employers for the third consecutive year.
+In 2025, it was recognized as a Top Employer for Canadians over 40 and one of Canada’s Top Family-Friendly Employers, both for the third consecutive year.
+It was also named one of the National Capital Region’s Top Employers for the 11th consecutive year.